Xert Full Glossary with Description

 Athlete type for 5 min power

 Fatigue is what defines the limits of performance.
 In Xert, the fatigue you encounter during exercise is governed by the three systems identified by your Fitness Signature.
-The work you do (and thus the strain you experience) must therefore be generated by (applied to) these same three systems: low, high and peak.
+The work you do (and thus the strain you experience) must therefore be applied to these same three systems: low, high and peak.
 To understand how these three systems work together to deliver your performance, we look at their ratios (work contribution/allocation ratios ) to see how each contributes to your power output for a steady-state-effort-to-exhaustion of a given period (e.g. 6 minutes).

 To conceptualize this, consider a workout with work intervals at 500W, and rest intervals at 0W in between.
 Whether the rest intervals were 10 seconds, 1 minute or even 10 minutes, you would characterize the workout to have a focus of 500W.
 If the rests in between were at 10W, the workout would still essentially be focused on your 500W power.
 However, if the rests in between increased to something like 150W, then you would conclude that the focus was partially 500W and partially 150W, i.e. some value in between.
 Xert calculates this for you and determines what this power value would be.
 This is Focus.
 Xert calculates this every second of your activity and adds them all together for an entire workout, activity or even a season.